Customers are the lifeline and driving force of your business. Without them, you wouldn’t exist.

 The more money someone makes, the more money they spend.

-Take a look at the differences in average annual spending for high- and low-income homes:
+Take a look at the below example of differences in average annual spending for high- and low-income homes:

 Higher income homes spend more money annually in every category on this list.

 In some instances, the differences in the amounts are drastic.